 IL-23 is a key cytokine produced by antigen-presenting cells that is necessary for the development of pathogenic lymphocytes that drive abnormal differentiation of keratinocytes and inflammation, the hallmarks of psoriasis.

 When injected into mouse ear, recombinant IL-23 has been reported to increase ear thickness and inflammatory cell infiltration across multiple studies (2,3).
-Researchers have identified that many of the features in this model, such as IL-22 upregulation, epidermal hyperplasia, and pStat3 activation, are similar to features observed in psoriasis patients (3).
-In turn, multiple studies have concluded that the IL-23 injection model is the closest to the human disease, although it does not model some disease features such as the influx of epidermal CD8+ T cells (2,3)
+Moreover, researchers have identified that many of the features in this model, such as IL-22 upregulation, epidermal hyperplasia, and pStat3 activation, are similar to features observed in psoriasis patients (3).
+In turn, multiple studies have concluded that the IL-23 injection psoriasis model is the closest to the human disease, although it does not model some disease features such as the influx of epidermal CD8+ T cells (2,3)

 Case study